(c. 1837 - 1863)

-Before the War he was a farmer in MIssissippi.
-At the outset of War in 1861 he was Captain of the Lauderdale Zouaves - a local infantry company, Company G ("F" after April 1862) of the 13th Mississippi Regiment, initially commanded by Colonel Barksdale.
-He was promoted to Major of the Regiment in April 1862, and Lieutenant Colonel in June.
-At the battle at Malvern Hill (1 July 1862) he assumed command of the Regiment when Colonel J. W. Carter was wounded.
+In 1860 he was 22 years old and ran a livery stable at Lauderdale Station in Lauderdale County, MS. At the outset of War in 1861 he was Captain of the Lauderdale Zouaves, a local infantry company, and they became Company G ("F" after April 1862) of the 13th Mississippi Infantry, the regiment initially commanded by Colonel Barksdale.
+McElroy was promoted to Major of the regiment in April 1862 and to Lieutenant Colonel in June.
+At the battle at Malvern Hill on 1 July 1862 he assumed command of the Regiment after Colonel J. W. Carter was wounded.

 On the Campaign

-He was wounded in combat on 17 September, but remained on the field with his regiment.
+He commanded the regiment in Maryland and was wounded at Sharpsburg on 17 September 1862, but remained on the field with his men.

 The rest of the War

-On the second day of the battle of Gettysburg (2 July 1863), Colonel Carter was killed, and Lt Col McElroy was promoted to full Colonel in command of the Regiment.
-He was killed while leading them in the assault on Fort Sanders, at Knoxville, TN, on 29 November 1863.
+On the second day of the battle of Gettysburg, PA on 2 July 1863, Colonel Carter was killed, and Lieutenant Colonel McElroy took command of the Regiment, afterwards promoted to Colonel.
+He was killed while leading an assault on Fort Sanders at Knoxville, TN, on 29 November 1863.